UOW logo

 AI tools are quickly developing, and a further review of the Academic Integrity Policy and Academic Misconduct Procedures is in progress – UOW staff will be invited to comment on any changes.

 At UOW, we are strongly recommending that this should not be done.
 There are ethical concerns and significant risks around privacy and the provision of student data (without consent) to a third party that need to be evaluated from a legal perspective.
-Generative AI tools are large Language Models and are known to occasionally make things up, “hallucinating”.
+The reliability of AI text detectors in producing accurate results remains dubious, and their effectiveness in using their outcome in academic misconduct cases is still uncertain.
+It is also not yet determined if there will eventually be an AI text detector that achieves a satisfactory level of precision for use in educational settings.
 Therefore, the accuracy of the results produced is questionable and their efficacy in bringing a case of academic misconduct is not yet clear.

 At UOW, our focus is not on surveillance.
 We understand that with the speed generative AI is evolving, detection tools are unlikely to be 100% effective.
 Academic Integrity is a core value at UOW and academics are expected to have open and honest conversations with students about the importance of acting with honesty, fairness, trust and responsibility.
 These values are expected of the UOW academic community and are also reflected in the ethical code of conduct of most, if not all, professions and organisations students will engage in after graduating.
 In order to better prepare students for their future, at UOW the focus is on the opportunities generative AI presents and how we can be more creative and more authentic in designing assessment tasks.
 Professor Theo Farrell, Deputy Vice-Chancellor (Academic & Student Life) explains: “AI will increasingly become endemic in our work and everyday lives.
 We shouldn’t be scared of it.
 Instead, we must try to understand and embrace it while constantly re-evaluating the moral and pragmatic implications of this revolutionary technology. “